 There are also options called solid lubrication, or as we’ve taken to calling it: permanent lubrication.
 This option is a greaseless bearing.
 A polymer material fills the bearing cavity without impeding the rolling elements.
 The polymer contains countless micro-pores that hold up to four times the base oil than standard greased bearings do.
 The oil releases during operation and reabsorbs when at rest.
 Permanent lubrication stops the bearing from ever having to be regreased, eliminating all lubrication-related issues.

-What these solutions and other more comprehensive ones accomplish, is taking the guesswork out of lubrication.
+What these solutions and other comprehensive ones accomplish, is taking the guesswork out of lubrication.
 Single-point and automatic lubricators feed the bearing grease as it is needed.
-Permanent lubrication removes this all-together.
+Permanent lubrication removes this altogether.
 Otherwise, lubricating consistently is on the operator.